kscarf1/fedramp-automation/src/validations/styleguides/STYLE.md

 ID: `frr108`

-Formal Name: Constraints with Critical Severity Level Used only for Runtime Failures
+Formal Name: Constraints with Critical Severity Level Used Only for Runtime Failures

 State: Required

 Categories: Structure; Metadata

-Guidance: Developers MUST only define a Metaschema constraint with a `level` flag with a value of `CRITICAL` if and only if the violation of the constraint will lead to an irrecoverable runtime failure (e.g. a SSP's `import-profile` references a catalog or profile with no valid controls) or undefined behavior in a conformant processor in a consistent way for the majority of use cases.
+Guidance: Developers MUST only define a Metaschema constraint with a `level` flag with a value of `CRITICAL` if and only if the violation of the constraint will lead to an irrecoverable runtime failure (e.g., an SSP's `import-profile` references a catalog or profile with no valid controls) or undefined behavior in a conformant processor in a consistent way for the majority of use cases.

 [back to top](#summary)